Research

 On the one hand, we have software systems that generate a tremendous amount of data but face different architectural challenges.
 Some of those challenges can be solved using AI and on the other hand, we have AI systems that thrive on data but require better architecting practices.
 This combination of challenges in the field of Software architecture and AI has resulted in two broad research areas: i) Software architecture for AI systems.
 It primarily focuses on developing architectural techniques for better developing AI systems; ii) AI for Software architectures, which focuses on developing AI techniques to better architect software systems.
 My research focusses on addressing this two broad research challenges.
 This is accomplished by: i) by identifying the challenges and solutions for coming up with best practices for architecting AI in particular ML-enabled systems and; ii) By developing ML-based approaches for architecting self-adaptive software systems.
 The research is further applied to domains such as IoT, Microservices, Robotic systems, etc. More specifically my research can be classified into the following areas:

-Machine Learning for Software Architecture (ML4SA)
+Artificial Intelligence for Software Architecture (AI4SA)

 Software systems are subjected to various types of run-time uncertainties which can have a huge impact on the overall Quality of Service (QoS).
 Over the last decade, self-adaptation has emerged as a possible solution to tackle such issues as it allows softwares to overcome run-time uncertainties thereby providing guarantees to the overall QoS.
 Many approaches to self-adaptation has been proposed in the literature.
 However, even though they allow systems to overcome a given uncertainty, they do not necessarily allow the system to improve its adaptation capability with each adaptation.
-To this end, this research area focusses on devising machine learning based self-adaptation approach which allows the system to continously adapt and improve the architecture at run-time.
-The research is further applied to microservice-based systems, robotic and generic CPS, etc.
+To this end, this research area focusses on devising AI-enabled self-adaptation approach which allows the system to continously adapt and improve the architecture at run-time.

-Software Architecture for Machine Learning (SA4ML)
+Software Architecture for Machine Learning (SA4AI)

 Software Architecture for Internet of Things

 The advent of Internet of Things (IoT) has resulted in software becoming more and more pervasive in nature.
 IoT development is not just about software or hardware but its about building a system which consists of a set of connected components in the form of different sensors and actuators deployed in an environment (human body, outside space, etc) which functions or communicates with the help of smart, lightweight and even complex software in some cases.
 On one hand, IoT systems are becoming more and more popular especially due to the innovations in wearable computing, availability of 5G infrastructure and so on.
 On the other hand, developing and maintaining IoT systems poses lots of challenges due to heterogeneity, interoperability, security, scalability, etc. To this end, this research direction aims to develop approaches to solve various challenges associated with architecting large scale IoT systems.
-This involves developing hyper scalable architectures, building model-driven frameworks, etc.
+This involves developing digital twins, model-driven approaches, etc.

 Publications